-- 1) Establishes and/or enhances academic-community bidirectional partnerships with significant engagement (or build significant engagement) with the populations that are the subject of the research (i.e., stakeholders).
-This can take many forms, but at minimum processes should be in place to elicit feedback from the stakeholders on their perceptions of research priorities, review of the protocols, and a plan for dissemination of any results. - 2) Has the potential to reduce health inequities/disparities in groups known to be at a disadvantage because of systematic inequalities in the distribution of social/material goods, e.g., income, education, health care, housing.
+- 1) Establishes and/or enhances academic-community bidirectional partnerships with significant engagement (or build significant engagement) with the populations that are the focus of the research (i.e., stakeholders).
+This can take many forms, but at minimum, processes should be in place to elicit feedback from the stakeholders on their perceptions of research priorities, review of the protocols, and a plan for dissemination of any results. - 2) Has the potential to reduce health inequities/disparities in groups known to be at a disadvantage because of systematic inequalities in the distribution of social/material goods, e.g., income, education, health care, housing.

-Track 2: Integrating Special Populations (ISP) Research Award - Contact: ISP Program Manager (info below) Up to 2 awards with a maximum of \$20,000 per project
+Track 2: Integrating Special Populations (ISP) Research Award

+Up to 2 awards with a maximum of \$20,000 per project